SolaceDev/maas-docs-online/docs/group_getting_started/ggs_signup.rst

 Once you have logged into the console, you will be brought to the My Services page.
 This page will show you all of the various messaging services you have created in Solace PubSub+ Cloud.
 To create your first messaging service, follow the steps below.

 1. Press the Create Service button.
-2. You must then select a **plan type**, enter a **service name**, and choose the **cloud provider and region** where you would like to create your messaging service.
+2. You must then select a **service type**, choose the **cloud provider and region** where you would like to create your messaging service, and enter a **service name**.
-3. For your first messaging service, select the **Free Plan** or **Nano** depending on your account setup.
-Solace PubSub+ Cloud gives you access to different plan types that will give various levels of messaging performance.
-By default, a new Solace PubSub+ Cloud account only has access to the free plan.
-Later on, you may request access to additional plans by selecting them and pressing the request access button.
+3. For your first messaging service, select the **Free** or **Developer** service type depending on your account setup.
+Solace PubSub+ Cloud gives you access to different service types that will give various levels of messaging performance.
+By default, a new Solace PubSub+ Cloud account only has access to the Free service type.
+Later on, you may request access to additional service types by selecting them and pressing the request access button.
 4. Enter a messaging service name of **My First Service**.
 Messaging services are identified in the console by their name.
 5. Press on the map and choose one of Solace PubSub+ Cloud's available providers and regions.
 If the region you prefer isn't available, you can contact Solace PubSub+ Cloud support and ask for your region to be supported.
 For your first messaging service, choose the region closest to where your application will run.
 6. You can then complete the process by pressing the Start Service button.